-This ISG describes the methods acceptable to the NRC staff for preparing and reviewing descriptions of risk-informed ISI and IST programs submitted by non-LWR applicants as part of licensing applications.
-Currently, the requirements for ISI and IST programs are described in 10 CFR 50.55a.
-These requirements apply only to LWRs and are based upon requirements developed by the American Society of Mechanical Engineers (ASME).
+Currently, the NRC regulatory requirements for ISI and IST programs are described in 10 CFR 50.55a.
+These requirements apply only to LWRs and are based upon requirements developed by ASME that are incorporated by reference in 10 CFR 50.55a.
 With the increased use of probabilistic risk information in the design and regulation of nuclear power plants, the staff anticipates that new applications for nuclear power plants will include risk-informed ISI and IST programs.
 (The NRC is currently developing guidance for alternative approaches that use risk information to focus traditional ISI and IST programs on the most important structures, systems, and components (SSCs) and adjust their inspection and testing frequencies accordingly.)
-ASME is also considering development of a new Code for Operations and Maintenance of Nuclear Power Plants (OM) Code (referred to as OM-2) that would provide IST provisions for fluid flow and control devices in non-LWR reactors.
-The new ASME OM-2 Code may be available when non-LWR applicants are preparing to develop their plant-specific IST programs.
-For this ISG, the NRC staff is assuming that applicants will be designing and qualifying their equipment to the latest applicable guidance and requirements developed by ASME and accepted by the NRC, such as ASME Boiler and Pressure Vessel Code, Section III, "Rules for Construction of Nuclear Facility Components," Division 5, "High Temperature Reactors" (Ref.
-4), which is endorsed by Regulatory Guide (RG) 1.87.
-Revision 2.
-"Acceptability of ASME Code Section III.
-Division 5.
-'High Temperature Reactors,'" (Ref.
-5), and the QME-1 standard, "Qualification of Active Mechanical Equipment Used in Nuclear Facilities."
-(Ref.
-6), which is endorsed by Regulatory Guide (RG) 1.100, "Seismic Qualification of Electric and Mechanical Equipment for Nuclear Power Plants" (Ref.
+Appendix A of this ISG notes that ASME is also considering development of a new Code for Operations and Maintenance of Nuclear Power Plants (OM) Code (referred to as OM-2) that would provide IST provisions for fluid flow and control devices in non-LWR reactors.
+As noted in Appendix A, the NRC staff will adjust this ISG as appropriate if the Code is issued and endorsed by the NRC staff.

+For this ISG, the NRC staff is assuming that applicants will be designing and qualifying their equipment to the latest applicable guidance and requirements developed by ASME and accepted by the NRC, such as ASME BPV Code, Section III, "Rules for Construction of Nuclear Facility Components," Division 5, "High Temperature Reactors" (Ref.
+4), which is endorsed by RG 1.87, Revision 2, "Acceptability of ASME Code Section III, Division 5, 'High Temperature Reactors," (Ref.
+5), and the ASME QME-1 standard, "Qualification of Active Mechanical Equipment Used in Nuclear Facilities" (Ref.
+6), which is endorsed by RG 1.100, "Seismic Qualification of Electrical and Active Mechanical Equipment and Functional Qualification of Active Mechanical Equipment for Nuclear Power Plants" (Ref.
 7).

-The purpose of a risk-informed ISI program is to periodically monitor and track degradation (defects, corrosion, erosion) in welds and base metal of components and component supports within the program's scope to determine their suitability for continued operation, consistent with the plant-specific probabilistic risk assessment (PRA).
-The current ISI programs for LWRs include inspections of ASME Boiler and Pressure Vessel Code (BPV Code) Class 1, 2, and 3 piping; safety-related pressure-retaining components; and component supports.
-Non-safety-related but safety significant components are typically inspected as part of reliability assurance or maintenance programs.
+The purpose of a risk-informed ISI program is to assure the integrity of SSCs that perform a safety function.
+The ISI program provides data on the condition of such SSCs necessary for a licensee to adequately manage deterioration and aging effects.
+This is done by periodically monitoring and tracking degradation (defects, corrosion, erosion) in welds and base metal of components and component supports within the program's scope to determine their suitability for continued operation, consistent with the plant-specific probabilistic risk assessment (PRA).
+The current ISI programs for LWRs include inspections of ASME BPV Code Class 1, 2, and 3 piping; safety-related pressure-retaining components; and component supports.
+Non-safety-related but safety-significant components are typically inspected as part of reliability assurance or maintenance programs.

 The purpose of a risk-informed IST program is to periodically measure, assess, and track the performance of components within the program's scope to confirm that their performance remains consistent with the plant-specific PRA.
-The current IST programs for water-cooled reactors include components consisting of pumps, valves, and dynamic restraints (snubbers) that perform safety functions.
+In addition, the IST program is intended to verify the operational readiness of pumps, valves, and snubbers within the scope of the program to perform their safety functions.
+The current IST programs for LWRs include components consisting of pumps, valves, and dynamic restraints (snubbers) that perform safety functions.
 As discussed below, some non-LWRs might rely on types of components other than pumps, valves, and dynamic restraints (snubbers), such as fluid control devices.